gyevnarb/gyevnarb.github.io_/docs/index.markdown

     <a href="http://www.ilcc.inf.ed.ac.uk/">Institute for Language, Cognition and Computation</a><br />
     <a href="https://www.ed.ac.uk/">University of Edinburgh</a>
     <p>
-    I am a PhD student interested in building <em>explainable</em> technologies for legal, ethical, and social AI, with applications to autonomous vehicles, and the goal to achieve <em>trustworthy AI</em>.
+    I am a PhD student interested in building trustworthy <em>explainable</em> AI for multi-agent systems, with applications to autonomous vehicles, and an additional focus on AI safety and the law.
     </p>
     <p>
     My supervisors are <a href="https://agents.inf.ed.ac.uk/stefano-albrecht/">Stefano Albrecht</a>, <a href="https://homepages.inf.ed.ac.uk/scohen/">Shay Cohen</a>, and <a href="https://homepages.inf.ed.ac.uk/clucas2/">Chris Lucas</a>.